content-manager-sdk/Community/Samples/ServiceAPI/CSharp/SimpleServiceAPIPlugin/ReadMe.md

 ```

 ## Usage from .Net proxy classes
-One important thing to note is that in the service the request model implements the interface IReturn<SimpleResponse>.
+One important thing to note is that in the SimpleService.cs the request model (Simple) implements the interface IReturn<SimpleResponse>.
 This allow the .Net proxy classes to link the request and response in the .Get method, for example:

 ```
 TrimClient trimClient = new TrimClient("http://localhost/ServiceAPI");